botnursery/S.BUS-UART-decoder-FPGA/README.md

 ---

 This is a really simple implementation of a Universal Asynchronous Reciever Transmitter (UART) modem.
-And also its inverted version known as Futaba s.Bus.
+And also it its inverted version with frame decoder known as Futaba sBus protocol.

-I It can be synthesised for use with FPGAs, and is small enough to sit along side most existing projects as a peripheral.
+It can be synthesised for use with FPGAs, and is small enough to sit along side most existing projects as a peripheral.

-It was developed with Icarus Verilog and GTKWave, so should cost you nothing to setup and play with in your own simulations.
+It was adapted for Quartus Prime Lite Edition(23.1std), it's free so should cost you nothing to setup and play with in your own simulations.

-I have tested it with a Xilinx Artix-7 FPGA using the Arty Development board from Digilent.
+I have tested it with a Intel/Altera FPGA using the QMTech® CycloneIV Starter Kit board.
 It runs happily using a 50MHz clock and so long as you buffer the input and output pins properly, should be able to run much faster.

 This isn't the smallest or the fastest UART implementation around, but it